NielsIH/ImageMapper/README.md

 - ✅ Coordinate tracking (display in marker details)

 ### Phase 2: Export and Sync ✅
+- ✅ **Safari Blob Storage Fix (Base64 Migration):**
+  - All map and photo image data now stored as Base64 in IndexedDB for full Safari compatibility.
+  - Import/export logic updated to convert Base64 to Blob and vice versa as needed.
+  - Gallery and thumbnail handling robust for all imported/exported maps and photos.
+  - Data migration logic ensures legacy Blob data is converted automatically.
+  - Thorough cross-browser testing (Chrome, Firefox, Safari desktop/iOS).
+  - Service Worker cache version bumped for deployment.
 - ✅ Data export in multiple formats (HTML report implemented)
 - ✅ Import and export of maps with markers and images
 - ✅ **New: Merge Map Data functionality**: